alexanderkell/elecsim/README.md

 ```
 This code imports the `World` class.
 We use logging to display useful information of the run.
 This can be turned to 'warning' or changed to 'debug' for further information.

-We then instantiate the model to include information for the year 2018.
-Here, the for loop steps the model 20 times, which is equivalent to 20 years in the model.
+We instantiate the model to start in the year 2018.
+The for loop steps the model 20 times, which is equivalent to 20 years in the model.

 ## Docker